-movies and series to remember the scandal that led to the resignation of Richard Nixon
+Movies and series to remember the scandal that led to the resignation of Richard Nixon

 “Frost/Nixon”

-Michael Sheen and Frank Langella reprized their stage roles as David Frost and Nixon in the making of their famous 1977 television interviews, an entertaining film, defined by its standout performances, which is as much about the pressure on the interviewer as it is about his verbal parry as your theme.
+Michael Sheen and Frank Langella reprized their stage roles as David Frost and Nixon in the making of his famous 1977 television interviews, an entertaining film, defined by his standout performanceswhich is as much about the pressure on the interviewer as his verbal stop as his topic.